Geta/klarna/src/Klarna.Checkout/README.md

 - **Visitor is redirected to confirmation callback url**
     - Purchase order is created in EPiServer
 - **Visitor is redirected to confirmation page**
-- **optional - Klarna - fraud status notification** - When the Klarna order is pending then fraud status notification are send to the configured notification URL (configured in Commerce Manager)
+- **optional - Klarna - fraud status notification** - When the Klarna order is pending, then a fraud status notification is sent to the configured notification URL (configured in Commerce Manager)
 - **delayed - Receive a [push callback](https://developers.klarna.com/en/us/kco-v3/checkout/4-confirm-purchase) from Klarna** - This notifies Epi that the order has been created in Klarna Order Management (usually within a few seconds).
 We check if a PurchaseOrder has been made in Epi, acknowledge the order in Klarna and update the merchant reference to make sure the Klarna order data is complete.

 More information about the Klarna Checkout flow: https://developers.klarna.com/en/gb/kco-v3/checkout